The NSW context and the Australian Curriculum: The Arts

 Teachers of all Creative Arts subjects in Years 7–10 or of Creative Arts K–6, will continue to implement current approved NSW Syllabuses.

 The Australian Curriculum, Assessment and Reporting Authority (ACARA) has published the national curriculum that they have developed.
 It can be viewed online here.

 Please note the tagline on ACARA's website "Available for use; awaiting final endorsement" and the further explanation: "Endorsed in July 2013, subject to further consultation with Western Australia".

-Teachers in NSW are reminded to refer to the following memorandums to Principals released by the Board of Studies NSW.
+Teachers in NSW are reminded to refer to the following updates and memorandums to Principals released by the Board of Studies, Teaching and Educational Standards (BOSTES) for advice about implementation in NSW.